ChrstphrHll/npc_gen/students/Themistoklea Nevarth.md

 ---
 ### Description
 - 2nd year Human Monk in Treskal
-- straight strawberry blond hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Dark Brown skin
+- short wavy white hair that's braided, Pale Brown eyes, and Dark Brown skin
 - Is Invulnerable and Neglectful, and has Patience as their ideal

 ### Organizations